-Cuisine and service are on a par with ocean-going luxury vessels (though as river boats are significantly smaller, options like alternative restaurants and entertainment venues are typically fewer in number).
+Cuisine and service are on a par with oceangoing luxury vessels (though, as river boats are significantly smaller, options like alternative restaurants and entertainment venues are typically fewer in number).

 While "big ship" entertainment options -- think Broadway-style production shows and casinos -- are not offered, each evening provides diversions that range from local acts who come onboard in ports of call to bands that play for dancing.

 Since acquiring Uniworld in 2004, Travel Corporation has aggressively embarked on a refurbishment program for existing vessels and acquired new ones.
-One of its most spectacular vessels -- and the first to be built from scratch -- is the innovative S.S.
+One of its most spectacular vessels -- and the first to be built from scratch -- is innovative S.S.
 Antoinette.
 The 164-passenger ship features cabins and suites with alcove conservatories that, at the touch of a button, transform into open-air balconies.
 Plus, marble bathrooms are standard in all cabins.
 Equally splendid is the even newer S. S. Maria Theresa, which carries 150 passengers.
 Others in this class of "Super Ships" include S.S.
 Catherine and S.S.
 Beatrice.